meribold/dotfiles/home/config/fontconfig/README.md

 ## Configuration

-I want to use members of the [Ubuntu][] family as the default sans-serif and monospace typefaces.
-That is, I want `fc-match` to print those when the argument is `sans-serif` or `monospace`.
-Google's [Noto][] font family should be used as the fallback for missing characters <!-- Is character the correct term here?
-What about symbol, glyph, grapheme, sign, ideograph, ... --> and when a serif typeface is requested.
+I use members of the [Ubuntu][] family as the default sans-serif and monospace typefaces and [Roboto Slab][] as the default serif one.
+Google's [Noto][] font family is the fallback for missing characters <!-- Is character the correct term here?
+What about symbol, glyph, grapheme, sign, ideograph, ... --> and [emoji][Noto Color Emoji].

-There are some nuances to this that make it more tricky than it sounds.
+There are some nuances that make this more tricky than it sounds.

 ### Major tangent: [Han unification][]